pinztrek/nebra-hnt-meshtasticd/README.md

 If using *balena-meshtasticd* follow the instructions on setting ENV variables and configuring the radio at: (https://github.com/pinztrek/balena-meshtasticd)

 If using other software configure as needed.

+## Enabling the built in GPS module
+Austin (/vid) sorted how to access the built in u-blox gps module.
+It requires a kernel param:
+*dtoverlay=uart1,txd1_pin=32,rxd1_pin=33,pin_func=7*
+For raspian or similar edit */boot/firmware/config.txt* and add the following:
+*enable_uart=1
+dtoverlay=uart1,txd1_pin=32,rxd1_pin=33,pin_func=7*

+The gps should become available on */dev/serial1* or similar.

+For ##balena-meshtasticd## this is done via config variables on the device configuration page. enable UART and in the advanced config section add ##BALENA_HOST_CONFIG_dtoverlay## and set it to *uart1,txd1_pin=32,rxd1_pin=33,pin_func=7*
+You can also hand edit the config.txt file in balena, but the env variables accomplish the same.

+Austin recommends gpsd to test the gps.
+You can also read the NMEA data via the following command: cat < /dev/ttyS0 (replace with your device)

+For ##balena-meshtasticd## you can enable the gps by setting ##GPS##=*nebra*.
+The device is /dev/ttyS0

+##GPS Note 1:## the gps may take many hours to find satelites and download ephmersis data.
+Especially if an external antenna is not connected and you are indoors.

+##GPS Note 2:## The u-blox built in gps module has not been confirmed to work with meshtasticd.
+But since gpsd can access it and it's decoding NMEA data, it should be able to work.